groovyfx-project/groovyfx/README.md

 ## Using GroovyFX from Maven Central

-Having GroovyFX in Maven Central (thanks to Sonatype's OSS hosting!) makes it simple to use GroovyFX in everything from simple test scripts to larger projects.
+Having GroovyFX in Maven Central (thanks to Sonatype's OSS hosting) makes it simple to use GroovyFX in everything from simple test scripts to larger projects.
 The Maven coordinates are as follows:

 * _groupId_: org.codehaus.groovyfx
 * _artifactId_: groovyfx
-* _version_: 0.3.1
+* _version_: 0.4.0

 GroovyFX is simple to include in Groovy scripts thanks to Groovy's Grab annotation, a part of the Grape system.
 Just include the following line at the top of your script:

-> @Grab('org.codehaus.groovyfx:groovyfx:0.3.1')
+> @Grab('org.codehaus.groovyfx:groovyfx:0.4.0')

-When you start such a script, make sure that an explicit reference to your jfxrt.jar is declared in your classpath (even if you use Java 7, which includes JavaFX), e.g. like so:
+You may find that when you start such a script, you have to ensure that an explicit reference to your jfxrt.jar is declared in your classpath.
+For Java 8:

+> groovy -cp $JAVA_HOME/jre/lib/ext/jfxrt.jar myScript.groovy

+and for Java 7:

 > groovy -cp $JAVA_HOME/jre/lib/jfxrt.jar myScript.groovy

 ## Creating a GroovyFX-Based Project with Gradle